maurorappa/DoH_server/README.md

  - ability to Skip Ipv6 dns queries to speed up resolution (details here https://github.com/m13253/dns-over-https/pull/19)

- - instead of DNS roundrobin I implemented an primitive algorithm to use the fastest DNS server out of the specified pool and continually monitor which server is the fastest
+ - instead of DNS roundrobin I implemented a primitive algorithm to use the fastest DNS server out of the specified pool and continually monitor which server is the fastest